Hansade2005/pixel-pilot/templates/LAUNCH_GUIDE.md

 ### 3. **Email Subject Lines**
 Test different subject lines:
-- "🚀 Pixel Pilot is Live!
+- "🚀 PiPilot is Live!
 Build Apps with AI"
 - "No More Coding: Build Professional Apps with AI"
 - "Turn Your App Ideas into Reality - Free!"